FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 server-wide connections.
 These are used to perform various administrative tasks in Firebird, e.g. database backup, maintenance, statistics.
-The set of API calls to perform such tasks are known under the name “Services API”.
+The set of API calls to perform such tasks are known under the name "Services API".
 Additionally client application can use the Services API to get some limited information about the server environment and configuration.